Rali-28/web-portfolio/README.md

 ### TODO List

   #### Navbar
+  - [ ] TODO: Add smooth scroll
+  - [ ] TODO: Close Mobile View Navbar whenever a link is pressed
-  - [ ] TODO
+  - [ ] TODO: Add transition animation to Navbar Button
-    TODO [] Close Mobile View Navbar whenever a link is pressed TODO [] Add transition animation to Navbar Button TODO [] Add animation to opening and closing of mobile navbar TODO [] Make Navbar fixed
+  - [ ] TODO: Add animation to opening and closing of mobile navbar
+  - [ ] TODO: Make Navbar fixed

   #### HERO Section
-    TODO [] Change picture hero section profile picture of myself
+  - [ ] TODO: Change picture hero section profile picture of myself

   #### ABOUT Section
-    TODO [] Change texts into an introduction of myself include why I wanted to pursue this career
+  - [ ] TODO: Change texts into an introduction of myself include why I wanted to pursue this career

   #### PORTFOLIO Section
-    TODO [] Add pictures and links of projects that I created
+  - [ ] TODO: Add pictures and links of projects that I created

   #### SKILLS Section
-    TODO [] Change images into skills that I am knowledgeable enough to be using
+  - [ ] TODO: Change images into skills that I am knowledgeable enough to be using

   #### CONTACT Section
-    TODO [] Use EmailJS to have a messaging function in website
+  - [ ] TODO: Use EmailJS to have a messaging function in website

   #### SOCIAL LINKS Section
-    TODO [] Change resume link to show my resume: Opens in new page or downloads it TODO [] Make a mobile view of said links
+  - [ ] TODO: Change resume link to show my resume: Opens in new page or downloads it
+  - [ ] TODO: Make a mobile view of said links